tisnik/slides/docs/BDD.md

     - Given/when/then
     - Variable parameters in tests
     - Tables as data source
-    - Tables for multiple test runs with variable parameters
+    - Tables for multiple test runs
 * Practical part
     - Python & Behave library
     - Project structure